Prof. of Japanese Studies Yoshiko Okuyama reframes disability portrayed in manga; Cornell to host virtual talk

-By Susan Enright.
+By Susan Enright/UH Hilo Stories.

-A professor of Japanese studies at the University of Hawai‘i at Hilo, who has authored a book analyzing how characters with disabilities are represented in Japanese graphic novels known as manga, has been asked by Cornell University to give a talk on the subject on Oct.
+A professor of Japanese studies at the University of Hawaiʻi at Hilo, who has authored a book analyzing how characters with disabilities are represented in Japanese graphic novels known as manga, will be giving a virtual talk on the subject hosted by Cornell University on Oct.
 18.

 “Informed by numerous interviews with manga authors and disability activists, [the book] reveals positive messages of diversity embedded in manga and argues that greater awareness of disability in Japan in the last two decades is due in part to the popularity of these works, the accessibility of the medium, and the authentic stories they tell,” says Okuyama.